weakish/docs-en/views/rest_api.md

   https://{{host}}/1.1/users/55a47496e4b05001a7732c5f
 ```

-The `X-LC-Session` HTTP header is used for authenticate this request.
+The `X-LC-Session` HTTP header is used for authenticating this request.

 ### Linking Users

-To support users to use third party accounts to log in your application, you can use the `authData` attribute of user.
+To allow users to use third-party accounts to log in to your application, you can use the `authData` attribute of users.

-`authData` is a JSON object, whose schema may be different for different services.
+`authData` is a JSON object whose schema may be different for different services.

-The simplest form of `authData` is as following:
+The simplest form of `authData` is as follows:

 ```json
 {